Biography

 Tracy’s solo CD, Over My Head, a fusion of Classical, Jazz and Middle-Eastern Influences was released in November, 2008.
 Over My Head was nominated for several awards including the Gospel Music Association of Canada’s Covenant Award for Classical/Traditional Album of the Year, Classical/Traditional Song of the Year, and for the BC Interior Music Awards!

 Tracy holds a Bachelor of Music, Vocal Performance from the University of Alberta, with distinction, and an A.R.C.T. in Singing, Performance from the Royal Conservatory of Music, Toronto.
-She is a member of the BC Registered Music Teachers’ Association.
+She was an Artist in Residence at Regent College, Vancouver in 2019, and is a member of the BC Registered Music Teachers’ Association.